 This price sensitivity is significant enough to conclude that many promotional items buyers feel that the promotional items themselves, as well as the services provided by the company selling them, are very similar, which suggests that large numbers of buyers would switch promotional items companies for lower prices.
 (2)

 (1) While the cookie-based method can be affected by visitors who accept cookies but clear them between visits, industry data suggest that this behavior is rare enough not to meaningfully skew the results in a sample as large as the one Branders collected.

 (2) Moreover, comparing these findings with 2007-08 buyer behavior suggests that the confidence of businesses and other organizations has not yet recovered from the recent recession.

 The decade-old Branders.com is a low-cost leader in the promotional products industry.
-They sell all kinds of promotional items, such as pens, mugs, t shirts, any thing you can put your logo on.
+They sell all kinds of promotional items, such as pens, mugs, custom t-shirts, any thing you can put your logo on.
 A seven-time recipient of the Promotional Products Association International (PPAI) Gold Award for Best Website, Branders has been cited by Harvard Business School Publishing’s Strategy & Innovation periodical for its “unique business model” that has “[upended] an industry.”

 Source: PR News WireThe Truth About BPA-Free Water Bottles

 PTA Global » »